infomaniac50/runlibc/README.md

 ```

 ### Usage ###
-So far each program accepts at most one argument or input from stdin.
+Each program accepts at most one argument.
 If no arguments are provided input is assumed to come from standard input.

 ### License ###